 ./UserActivityReport.ps1 -StartDate ((Get-Date).AddDays(-30)) -EndDate (Get-Date) -UserID John@contoso.com |

-The above method would be useful in scheduling.
+The above format would be useful in scheduling.
+You can either use method 2 or 3 based on your needs.

 You can also refer our dedicated script on Office 365 user email activity and Office 365 user logon history report for further analysis.